Stochastic thermodynamics of computation: Kolmogorov complexity and the entropy dynamics of Turing machines

-First, note that there is implicitly a prior $q(y)$ in the system that erases $y$.
-Suppose that $q(y)$ is uniform over all strings of length less than or equal to some $L$, and that it is zero for all longer encoded strings.\footnote{If we did not build such an upper limit on the length of the strings into the prior, then that prior would be un-normalizable.} To ensure that there is no possibility of infinite mismatch cost with this prior, we have to also assume that the actual distribution over inputs to the TM $U$ has its support restricted to a set $\hat{I}_L$ containing only $x^{IN}$ that result in $y$'s that are not longer than $L$ bits.
-In turn, since we need reversibility of the map $\Gamma$, we assume that $\hat{I}_L$ does not contain more than $2^L$ elements.
+This interpretation is based on several assumptions: \begin{itemize} \item Note that there is implicitly a prior $q(y)$ in the system that reinitializes (i.e., erases) $y$.
+Suppose that $q(y)$ is uniform over all strings of length less than or equal to some $L$, and that it is zero for all longer encoded strings.\footnote{If we did not build such an upper limit on the length of the strings into this prior, then it would be un-normalizable.} To ensure that there is no possibility of infinite mismatch cost with this prior, we have to also assume that the actual distribution over inputs to the TM $U$ has its support restricted to a set $\hat{I}_L$ containing only those $x^{IN} \in X^H$ that result in $y$'s that are not longer than $L$ bits.
+In turn, to ensure reversibility of the map $\Gamma$, we assume that $\hat{I}_L$ does not contain more than $2^L$ elements.